hbr/alba-lang-description/docs/modules.md

 initialized as an Albatross directory.

 The compiler analyzes dependencies within a package.
-I.e. if the module `m` uses the module `n` of the same package and then module `n` has been modified since the last compilation the compiler compiles module `n` before compiling module `m`.
+I.e. if the module `m` uses the module `n` of the same package and the module `n` has been modified since the last compilation the compiler compiles module `n` before compiling module `m`.

-This guarantees that a module is compiled only if all directly or indirectly modules of the same package have been compiled successfully.
+This guarantees that a module is compiled only if all directly or indirectly used modules of the same package have been compiled successfully.
 Therefore there is no need for makefiles.

 Issuing the command